 • what grammar is and how it fits into the structure of language;

-• how grammar functions in the school curriculum, press, broadcasting and social media, as well as how these outlets reflect and reinforce our attitudes towards grammar;
+• how grammar functions in the school curriculum, the press, broadcasting and social media, as well as how these outlets reflect and reinforce our attitudes towards grammar;

 • differences between speech and writing, as well as between formality and informality;